riboviz/riboviz/docs/developer-guide.md

 ## Coding style

 Regularly run `pylint`, `pycodestyle`, and `2to3` and update the code to adopt the recommendations as far as possible.
+For example, to run these on `validation.py`:

 ```bash
 pylint riboviz/validation.py